Evaluating Counterfactual Policies Using Instruments: What assumptions help tighten the identified set?

-The attractive feature of the average disagreement probability bound is that it only requires calibration of a single parameter, $\overbar{\DP}$.
-In contrast, imposing pairwise disagreement bounds requires calibration of $\delta_{z, z'}$ for each pair of judges, which may be difficult in practice.\footnote{Our average disagreement bound focuses on the case where we only bound disagreement under the counterfactual.
-This is sufficient for the quota counterfactual, since we assume judges in the top decile do not change their behavior.
-For other policies, it may be informative to impose bounds on $P^*(D(Z_{\mathcal{Q}}, a)=0\mid D({Z}_{\mathcal{Q}^{c}},1)=a')$ for pairs of $(a, a')$ other than $(1,1)$.} In \Cref{sec:impl-deta}, we discuss how researchers can calibrate the parameter $\overbar{\DP}$ using a Gaussian signal model parametrized to match the setting in \textcite{sigstad_monotonicity_2023}, in which we observe decisions of multiple judges on the same case.
-We use this calibration to inform our empirical application in \Cref{sec:empirical-apps}.\footnote{In principle, one could use the \textcite{sigstad_monotonicity_2023} data to directly calculate the sample analog of the disagreement probability $P^*(D(Z_{\mathcal{Q}},1)=0\mid D({Z}_{\mathcal{Q}^{c}},1)=1)$.
+\paragraph{Calibrating disagreement bounds.} In certain special cases, we can observe the decisions of multiple judges (or other decision-makers) on the same cases, which allows us to directly measure how frequently they disagree.
+Such special settings can be used to calibrate reasonable bounds on disagreement rates.
+For example, \textcite{sigstad_monotonicity_2023} studies settings where panels of judges rule on the same cases.
+Likewise, \textcite{agarwal_combining_2023} ask multiple radiologists to provide diagnoses on the same x-rays, and thus observe the decisions of multiple doctors on the same cases.\footnote{In a similar vein, \textcite{ady23} observe the recommendation of both a pretrial services officer and a judge.
+One could use this to calibrate disagreement bounds among pairs of judges if one were willing to assume that judges and pretrial services officers disagree at similar rates as pairs of judges.} In our application to bail judges in \Cref{sec:empirical-apps} below, we calibrate the disagreement bound $\overbar{\DP}$ using a Gaussian model parameterized to match the data in \textcite{sigstad_monotonicity_2023}.\footnote{In principle, one could use the \textcite{sigstad_monotonicity_2023} data to directly calculate the sample analog of the disagreement probability $P^*(D(Z_{\mathcal{Q}},0)=0\mid D({Z}_{\mathcal{Q}^{c}},0)=1)$.
 However, the disagreement probability is not invariant to the marginal release rates (if two judges have release rates equal to 99\%, they cannot disagree on more than 2\% of cases; by contrast, two judges with release rates of 50\% could disagree 100\% of the time).
-We therefore use a Gaussian signal model to compute the implied disagreement probability when the marginal release rates are matched to those in our application.
+We therefore use a Gaussian signal model to compute the implied disagreement probability when the marginal release rates are matched to those in our application (see \Cref{sec:impl-deta}).
 The Gaussian signal model implicitly assumes that judges serving on panels rule the same way as when making decisions on their own.
 To weaken this assumption, one could estimate a richer model that allows for spillovers \parencite[e.g.][]{IaSh12}.}

 \paragraph{Limitations of policy invariance.} The quota example given above showed that policy invariance can help tighten the identified set (and even restore point identification) in a setting where IV monotonicity alone is not informative.
 It turns out, however, that there are some situations in which neither IV monotonicity nor policy invariance helps to tighten the identified set.
 To gain intuition, consider our earlier example of a universal release policy such that $D(Z,1)=1$ with probability 1.
 In that case, by assumption, all judges perfectly agree on their decisions under the counterfactual policy.
 It follows that imposing policy invariance---which imposes IV monotonicity and restricts agreement under the counterfactual---is \emph{equivalent} to imposing IV monotonicity in this setting, which we know is not helpful by \Cref{prop:monotonicity_is_not_helpful_strong_encouragement}.
 In settings like this, researchers will therefore have to turn to alternative restrictions to try to tighten the identified set.